Branching States as The Emergent Structure of a Quantum Universe: Main Theorem

 hence

 which shows that epsilon discord on the fragment's side implies epsilon discord on the system's side $D(\check{\mc{S}}:\mc{F})\leq \epsilon_{D}$.
-It is noteworthy that, in the good decoherence limit, the optimal measurements on $\mc{S}$ are rank-1 projections onto the pointer basis of $\mc{S}$.
+It is noteworthy that the optimal measurements on $\mc{S}$ are rank-1 projections onto the pointer basis of $\mc{S}$.
 The epsilon discord condition, in addition to the fact that the mutual information is near the plateau, implies

 where $\rho^{\mc{F}}_n$ are the post-measurement states of the fragment $\mc{F}$, after we project $\mc{S}$ onto the pointer basis (optimal measurement).

 From the universal wave function (cf.~\myeqref{univ_psi}), we have